nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Removes the tag from the client at the specific `INDEX`.
 * Only one tag can be removed at once
-* If the tag is not found, a warining will be displayed
+* If the tag is not found, a warning will be displayed

 Example:
 - `untag 1 t/urgent`